SummaryRead the full fact sheet

 Asbestos can cause a number of serious diseases.
-These include cancers, such as mesothelioma and lung cancer, and other non-malignant lung diseases such as asbestosis, pleural plaques and pleural thickening.
+These include cancers, such as and and other non-malignant diseases such as asbestosis, pleural plaques and pleural thickening.

 Every year in Australia, hundreds of people die from asbestos-related disease.
 This material was in common use before the dangers to health were widely known.
 It is now illegal to use it in any new products in Australia.